mxagar/mlflow_guide/README.md

 In addition to the example above, this other (official) example is also interesting: The Iris dataset is used to fit a logistic regression.
 These new points are shown:

-- A dedicated server is started with `mlflow server`; beforehand, we did not explicitly start a server.
+- A dedicated server is started with `mlflow server`; beforehand, we did not explicitly start a server, i.e., the library operated without any servers.
 We can start a server to, e.g., have a local/remote server instance.
 In the following example, a local server is started.
-We need to explicitly use the server URI in the code.
+In those cases, we need to explicitly use the server URI in the code.
 Additionally, since we now have a server, we don't run `mlflow ui`, but we simply open the server URI.
 - MLflow tracking/logging is done using the server URI.
 - The model is loaded using `mlflow.pyfunc.load_model()` and used to generate some predictions.